Television Meteorologists: A Look Behind the Scenes

 On May 25th, 2016, a large and violent, long-track tornado tore through the landscape across north-central Kansas causing extensive damage along Interstate 70 between Abilene and Chapman, Kansas.
 What was a marginal day for severe weather ended up producing one of the most violent tornadoes of the 2016 season.
 We visited Chapman on Saturday, July 23rd, … Read more

-Full Moon on the Summer Solstice 2016
+Full Moon on the Summer Solstice

 The summer solstice begins Monday, June 20th at 5:34pm CDT.
-A full moon, also known as the June Strawberry Moon, will coincide with the 2016 summer solstice.
+A full moon, also known as the June Strawberry Moon, will coincide with the summer solstice.
 A Strawberry Moon is a term given to any full moon in the month of June.
-The term was used most by Algonquin tribes, who recognized it as … Read more
+The term was used most by Algonquin tribes, who recognized it as an … Read more

 Storm chasing: A day in the life of a storm chaser